-“Newly refurbished apartments for 2-7 in a historic waterfront Palazzo close to Piazza San Marco, at the mouth of the Grand Canal”
+“Apartments for 2-7 in a historic waterfront Palazzo close to Piazza San Marco, at the mouth of the Grand Canal”

 - A winning marriage of heritage, comfort and style

 - An outstanding location on the Grand Canal, just minutes' walk from Piazza San Marco, and the famous Harry's Bar

 - Warm croissants are hung on your door handle each morning, and there are great restaurants all around